Being in a wheelchair can be challenging and limit many of the activities you can do.

 5. Stay in contact with relatives.
 While this is not necessarily a hobby, exercising your mind is very important.
 While many of the hobbies or activities you might pick up will emphasize your physical abilities, it is important to keep your mind active.

 6. Cooking.
 Often being in the house is the most comfortable place for seniors in wheelchairs.
 Encourage them to pick up cooking and experiment with different types of cuisine.
 Especially if your senior needs to be conscious of what they eat, by learning to cook healthy, eating healthy can be fun and even rewarding!

 7. Horseback riding.
 If accessible, contact your local stables for modified horseback riding.
-Great for those who enjoy animals, horseback riding can be turned into a great way to travel off the beaten path and still be able to travel.
+For those who enjoy animals, horseback riding can be a great way to travel off the beaten path and still be able to travel.

 8. Puzzles.
 This activity can also be enjoyed from the comfort of home.
 Large puzzles can be a great way to exercise the brain and figure out challenging or complex puzzles.

 9. Follow the news.
-While reading the newspaper is a quick way to get a sense of what is going on in the world, consider following the news from all points of views.
-By subscribing to multiple newspapers, news and economic magazines, and watching varying news sites, you can easily gain a full and complete picture of all sorts of national and world issues.
+While reading the newspaper is a quick way to get a sense of what is going on in the world, consider following the news from all points of view.
+By subscribing to multiple newspapers, news, and economic magazines and watching varying news sites, you can easily gain a full and complete picture of all sorts of national and world issues.

 10. Exercise.
 Staying active and healthy is important even if you are in a wheelchair.
 Consider using free weights to do repetitive lifts or giant rubber bands to exercise and maintain muscle mass.
 Additionally, practicing breathing can help to manage stress and increase blood circulation.